How to boost your immune system naturally

 So if you like drinking green tea, you have now one more good reason to drink a cup daily.
 Add some ginger and a dash of turmeric to add some punch to that immunity.

-Tea is so soothing and the very act of drinking tea, holding a warm mug is so soothing and good for mental health too.
+Tea is so soothing and the very act of drinking tea, and holding a warm mug is so soothing and good for mental health too.

-This mind to immune health connection also promotes wellness.
+This mind-to-immune health connection also promotes wellness.

 And if sick some tea like lemon ginger turmeric tea will confer the antioxidants, vitamins and, minerals in these that further strengthen the immune system.

 Echinacea is a group of flowering plants in the daisy family commonly found in the prairies of North America.